Shatlyk1011/food-delivery-app/TO-DO.md

 - withCategories; make sure adding "others" to the end of list
 - .env in orders fetch component
 - FIX - es
-- control working times (in backend?)
+  ✅ - control working times (in backend?)
-- control whether the restaurant closed or not
+  ✅ - control whether the restaurant closed or not

-- ?skeleton for entire id page
+  ✅ - skeleton for entire id page

 - remove unused libs
   ✅ - make restaurant blockable